slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Reality TV to me is the museum of social decay."
 -- Gary Oldman*

-> *"Intentions don't matter.
+> *"Intentions don’t matter.
 Actions do.
-That's why being ethical is hard."
+That’s why being ethical is hard."
 -- Naval Ravikant*